 Overview of the Health Care for the Homeless Network (HCHN)

-HCHN is part of a national program developed in 1985 through a 19-city demonstration of the Robert Wood Johnson Foundation and the Pew Charitable Trust.
-In 1987, federal support was established for HCHN through the Steward B. McKinney Homeless Assistance Act.
-Today, over 180 Health Care for the Homeless projects exist nationwide.
+HCHN is part of a national movement initiated in the 1980s and first spread throughout the country through a 19-city demonstration of the Robert Wood Johnson Foundation and the Pew Charitable Trust.
+HCHN was part of the original 19-city cohort.
+In 1987, federal grant support was established for HCHN through the Stewart B. McKinney Homeless Assistance Act.
+Today, we are one of over 180 Health Care for the Homeless projects nationwide.

-Health Care for the Homeless Advisory Planning Council
+Our community advisory body: The Health Care for the Homeless Planning Council

 Adopted by the Seattle-King County HCHN Planning Council: